markab4/Grocery-List-Manager/Docs/ProjectPlan.md

 ### Implement
 - The part of the process where software engineers actually program the code for the *GroceryListManager*.
 Documentation is also done at this stage, as contained in the [User Manual](UserManual.md).
 We will be using Android Studio with Java to build the Android App, and GitHub to manage version control and to track and assign issues.
 We will also use the SQLite Database Management System.
-- Entrance criteria: the requirements are established and the software design documents are complete
+- Entrance criteria: the requirements are established and the software design documents are complete .
-- *Exit criteria: an initial version of the app released
+- Exit criteria: an initial version of the app released.

 ### Test
 - Ensure that defects are recognized as soon as possible, covered in greater detail in the [Test Plan](TestPlan.md).
 GitHub will be used to track bugs and there will be a heavy reliance on manual testing to ensure the user interface is bug-free and any errors are caught.
 Both actual Android devices as well as emulators will be used in testing.